WisTex/Development-Guide-Docs/docs/README.md

 Documents use a three-level version numbering system.

-### Major Versions
+### First Number

 Examples:

+* 1.0
-* 1.0 → 2.0
+* 2.0
-* 2.0 → 3.0
+* 3.0

-Major versions indicate significant changes to the document, such as:
+Increase the first number when a document undergoes significant changes, such as:

 * Major rewrites
 * Significant restructuring
 * Large additions of content
 * Major corrections that substantially change the meaning of the document

-### Minor Versions
+### Second Number

 Examples:

 * 1.0 → 1.1
 * 1.1 → 1.2

-Minor versions indicate smaller content updates, such as:
+Increase the second number for smaller content updates, such as:

 * Clarifications
 * Additional examples
 * Small additions of information
 * Minor corrections that do not substantially change the document

-### Revision Versions
+### Third Number

 Examples:

 * 1.1 → 1.1.1
 * 1.1.1 → 1.1.2

-Revision versions indicate cosmetic updates, such as:
+Increase the third number for cosmetic updates, such as:

 * Typographical corrections
 * Grammar fixes
 * Formatting improvements
 * Minor wording changes that do not affect meaning

-Revision versions should be reflected in both the document metadata and the document itself.

-Revision versions generally do not need to be recorded in the Version History table unless the change is significant enough to warrant documentation.
+Changes that only affect the third number do not normally need to be recorded in the Version History table.

+However, the version number should still be updated in the document metadata and elsewhere within the document when applicable.

 ## Source of Truth